Frequently Asked Questions This page will answer questions commonly asked by students and parents.

 I am unhappy with the grade I received on an assignment.
 What can I do about that?

 - Tests and quizzes may be retaken once within one week of the original to try and improve the grade.
 Projects, binders, and packets can be resubmitted once within one week of the due date, but each day the highest possible grade is reduced.
 Computer-based assignments can be redone as many times as necessary to earn the desired grade, but must still be submitted by the set due date.
 Paper-based assignment grades are based on effort as well as accuracy, so they cannot be resubmitted.

 I was absent today.
 How can I get my work?

 - It's all right here on my website.
-A list of current and past due notes and assignments are provided.
+A list of current as well as past due notes and assignments is provided.
 Of course, it's not as good as being here and taking your own notes.
 Students without internet access can request a printout, which they will be given within 24 hours.

 What is your cheating policy?

 - Zero tolerance.
 I take the testing environment seriously.
-I don't have the wisdom to tell cheating from conversation, and fortunately, I don't have to - no talking of any kind is permitted during testing.
-Any student who turns around in his/her chair or makes a sound, gesture, or eye contact with another student is presumed to be cheating and will be given a zero (or the lowest possible score) for the assessment.
-Be silent and keep your eyes on your own paper during exams, and you won't have any problems.
+I don't have the wisdom to tell cheating from conversation, and fortunately, I don't have to - no talking or texting of any kind is permitted during testing.
+Any student who turns around in his/her chair or makes a sound, gesture, or eye contact with another student or is seen on their phone is presumed to be cheating and will be given a zero (or the lowest possible score) for the assessment.
+Be silent, keep your eyes on your own paper and your phone put away during quizzes, tests, and exams, and you won't have any problems.

 - Similarly, a student with an answer that is suspiciously similar to the wrong answer of an adjacent student will be given a zero.